Write a Cover Letter

 To schedule a mock interview

-- Contact the Career Development Office identifying your career interest or position for which you are applying.
+- Contact the Career and Internship Center Office identifying your career interest or position for which you are applying.

 - Bring a résumé to the interview.